 The Flood and Water Management Act 2010 and Flood Risk Regulations 2009 have designated Unitary Authorities and County Councils as Lead Local Flood Authority (LLFA).
 LLFAs have responsibility for leading the co-ordination of local flood risk management in their respective administrative areas, ensuring that flood risk from all sources, including from surface runoff, groundwater and ordinary watercourses, is identified and managed as part of locally agreed plans and strategies.

-Please note: Due to the considerable size of some of the above documents, it might take some time to download depending on your internet connection.
-If you experience any problem downloading any of the documents, please contact the Local Development Framework Team.
+Note: The SWMP report is a large document so may take some time to download depending on your internet connection.
+If you have problems downloading any of the documents, contact the Local Development Framework Team.

-If you would like more information, please contact Local Development Framework Team.
+For further information, contact the Local Development Framework Team.

 Telephone: 020 8891 1411